Preparing for winter weather road conditions

-BILLINGS, Mont. -- Harry Staley of Staley's Tires says if you'll be driving in the snow this winter -- to put snow tires on your car now -- because if you wait to purchase them, supplies may dwindle when the snow really starts to come down.
+BILLINGS, Mont. - Harry Staley of Staley's Tires says if you'll be driving in the snow this winter, you should put snow tires on your car now.
+He says if you wait to purchase them, supplies may dwindle when the snow really starts to come down.

 Staley says the way snow tires work is they have a deeper tread with a soft rubber compound.
 He also says they can be studded on non-studded depending on the driver's need for traction.
 Staley owns two tire stores in Billings and he says people are already coming in to purchase snow tires.

-"My advice would be to plan early," says Staley, "Don't be caught when it's too slick, too bad, and you run into somebody else... safety is everything.
+"My advice would be to plan early," Staley says.
+"Don't be caught when it's too slick, too bad, and you run into somebody else... safety is everything.
 Great tires help a ton."

-October 1st is the first day you can legally put snow tires on your car in Montana.
+October 1 is the first day you can legally put studded snow tires on your car in Montana.